Captain Harlock (character): Space Pirate Captain Harlock (2013 film)

-On January 31, 2013 during the presentation of its upcoming film lineup, Toei announced that the anime will be out in Fall 2013.

-According to the news source Oricon, this film has Toei Animation's highest production budget ever at the equivalent of over 30 million U.S. dollars.

 The film premiered in Japan on September 7, 2013.
-It also film premiered on Netflix under the title Harlock: Space Pirate with Japanese, Portuguese and Spanish audio and with English, Portuguese and Spanish subtitles, with some scenes cut from some versions.
+The film also premiered on Netflix under the title Harlock: Space Pirate with Japanese, Portuguese and Spanish audio and with English, Portuguese and Spanish subtitles, with some scenes cut from some versions.

 Captain Harlock: Dimensional Voyage

 In August 2014, to celebrate the 60th anniversary of his debut, Matsumoto launched the manga Captain Harlock: Dimensional Voyage, illustrated by Kōichi Shimahoshi, in the pages of Akita Shoten's Champion Red magazine.
 Dimensional Voyage is a retelling of the original 1978 Space Pirate Captain Harlock manga.

 Reception and cultural impact

 Harlock has achieved notable popularity.
 In 1979, the character won the first annual Anime Grand Prix for favorite character.
 In 2006, Harlock and the characters of Galaxy Express 999 were recognized in the third set of "Anime Heroes and Heroines" stamps.
-Harlock was ranked fourth in Mania Entertainment's 10 Most Iconic Anime Heroes written by Thomas Zoth who commented that "as befitting his archetype status, Harlock has inspired many other manga and anime characters with his strong, stoic appearance and manner."
+Harlock was ranked fourth in Mania Entertainment's 10 Most Iconic Anime Heroes written by Thomas Zoth who commented that "as befitting his archetype status, Harlock has inspired many other manga and anime characters with his strong, stoic appearance and manner".

 Several anime and manga characters have been, in some way, inspired by Matsumoto's creation.
 Naoko Takeuchi drew inspiration from Harlock's stoic qualities ("strong, silent, unshakeable") when designing the character of Tuxedo Mask, while Last Exile's Alex Row was modeled after the Captain.
 His basic character design is even thought to be a source of inspiration for Osamu Tezuka's manga character Black Jack.
 A parody of Harlock also appears in Project A-ko.